 The Oxford Principles derive their name from the esteemed University of Oxford, where they were crafted by scientists, policymakers, and leaders in society.
 The four principles constitute a globally recognized framework for net zero aligned carbon offsetting, signifying measures designed to achieve net neutrality or net zero.
 In other words, these initiatives are not merely aimed at offsetting emissions, but also making a positive contribution to reducing global CO2 emissions in the long term.

 There is an urgent need for binding criteria governing the use of carbon credits for Net Zero Aligned Carbon Offsetting.
-Even amid the latest COP 28 [link to article], there remains a scarcity of binding solutions to the questions posed by stakeholders within the voluntary carbon market: how can offsets become a credible tool for attaining net-zero?
+Even amid the latest COP 28, there remains a scarcity of binding solutions to the questions posed by stakeholders within the voluntary carbon market: how can offsets become a credible tool for attaining net-zero?
 What types of carbon credits should be used and when?
 How can companies sidestep unwarranted criticism?

 The Oxford Principles for Net Zero Aligned Carbon Offsetting offer precise guidelines in this regard.
 By adhering to these principles, companies can guarantee the integrity and efficacy of emission reduction certificates.
 They prioritize alignment with net-zero objectives, thereby ensuring that offsetting efforts are both credible and effective.
 Through the application of the Oxford Principles, along with the concerted efforts of companies acting in accordance with them, a significant contribution is made towards global climate objectives.